B4rtko/arch-playbox/README.md

 umount -l /mnt
 reboot
 ```
-to umount partitions used for installation and reboot into arch
+to unmount partitions used for installation and reboot into arch

 6. After reboot run script with: